 A shower helps the person you're caring for feel clean and fresh.
-It's also a good time to check the skin for sores or rashes.
+It's also a good time to check their skin for sores or rashes.

 It's a good idea for the person to have a shower at least once a week, if possible.
-On other days, he or she may just want a bath at the sink.
+On other days, he or she may just want to take a bath at the sink.

-- As you help to undress and bathe your loved one, try to be as relaxed as possible.
+As you help to undress and bathe your loved one, try to be as relaxed as possible.
 Shower time can be embarrassing for you and the person you're caring for.
 This may be especially true if you are caring for someone of the opposite sex.
-If you aren't embarrassed or upset, the person may feel more comfortable.
+If you are calm and don't seem embarrassed, they may feel more comfortable.

-- Give your loved one as much privacy as possible.
+Give your loved one as much privacy as possible.
 If he or she is safe alone for a while and is able to bathe without help, shut the door or close a curtain and step out of the bathroom.
-But stay close in case he or she asks for help.
+But stay close in case they ask for help.

-- If the person you're caring for has dementia, he or she may not remember how to take a shower.
+If the person you're caring for has dementia, they may not remember how to take a shower.
 Sometimes it helps to bring the person into the shower fully dressed.
-It can remind him or her of how to take a shower and the need to undress.
+It can remind them of how to take a shower and the need to undress.
 Some people are afraid of the water or don't like how it feels.
-If the person doesn't want to get under the water, don't force him or her.
-Encourage the person to have a sink bath instead.
+If the person doesn't want to get under the water, don't force them.
+Encourage them to have a sink bath instead.